 You can easily find one that fits these specifications, and is 15 inches long.
 You can replace the enclosure each time they grow too big for it.
 Once they reach adulthood, you have more choices.

 You could consider different materials, e.g. glass, wood, and plastic.
-Plastic traps heat best, but glass and wood look better.
-An enclosure that’s at least two foot long will be suitable for most adult ball pythons.
+Plastic traps heat best, but glass and wood do look better.
+An enclosure that’s at least two feet long will be suitable for most adult ball pythons.

 Temperature and Humidity

 Banana ball pythons require the same temperature and humidity as regular ball pythons.
 Between 50% and 60% is perfect.
 Their requirements are based on their natural habitat.
 Ball pythons come from a hot and humid part of the world.